-- Nurture potential customers throughout the sales funnel
+- It’s easy to nurture customers through the sales funnel

-Let’s look at the different ways you can add SMS automations to boost your business and marketing efforts right now.
+Let’s look at the different ways you can add SMS automation to boost your business and marketing efforts right now.

 1. Promotional campaigns